tsaridas/stremio-docker/README.md

 The Docker images in this repository have the Stremio server with ffmpeg and web player set up for you, ready to use in a small Alpine image.

+My motivation for doing this is having it running on my RPi5 and couldn't find something that has both player and server but also the official image seemed too big.

 ## Features
 Idea here is to have both Stremio web player and server run on the same container and if IPADDRESS env variable is setup generate a certificate and use it for both.